Speaking of HealthHow to create happinessMarch 17, 2023

-The Family Medicine team in Cannon Falls, Minnesota, is dedicated to meeting your health care needs from prenatal care to geriatrics.
+The Family Medicine team is dedicated to meeting your health care needs from prenatal care to geriatrics.
 Your team includes doctors, nurse practitioners, physician assistants and nurses all committed to keeping you healthy in mind, body and spirit.

 When the need for specialty care arises, our health care team works with referring patients to the appropriate specialists.
 Our partnership with Mayo Clinic Health System and Mayo Clinic gives us a direct link to a wide range of medical specialists.

 - Ongoing care/chronic disease management

 - Student health maintenance exams/sports physicals